wheelercj/emailer/README.md

 # In this sample code, the contact info is fake.
 my_email_password = os.environ.get("EMAIL_PASSWORD")

-# The format of the contact info below is based entirely on the Contact
+# The format of the contact info below is based on the Contact dataclass in
-# dataclass in contacts_.py, which you can change at any time.
+# contacts.py, which you can change at any time.
 contacts_str = dedent(
-    # first name, last name, email address, group name
+    # first_name, last_name, email_address, group_name
     """\
     For, Testing, different.email@duck.com, me
     Maximillian, Marsh, remedy@inbox.com, member